AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/validation-debug.md

 ## Migrating from legacy mode to flexible mode

-As stated previously, with the CM 2021.7.0 release, the AEM archetype includes the file **opt-in/USE_SOURCES_DIRECTLY**, which removes previous limitations around the number and size of files.
-It also causes the SDK and runtime to validate and deploy the configuration in an improved way.
+With the Cloud Manager 2021.7.0 release, new Cloud Manager programs generate maven project structures with AEM archetype 28 or higher, which includes the file **opt-in/USE_SOURCES_DIRECTLY**.
+This removes previous limitations of that legacy mode (**link TBD**) around the number and size of files, also causing the SDK and runtime to validate and deploy the configuration in an improved way.
 If your dispatcher configuration does not have this file, it is highly recommended that you migrate.
 Use the following steps to ensure a safe transition:

 1. **Local testing.** Using the most recent dispatcher tools SDK, add the folder and file `opt-in/USE_SOURCES_DIRECTLY`.
 Follow the "local validation" instructions in this article to test that the dispatcher works locally.
 2. **Cloud development testing:**